What is cannabis?

 It is rare for maximum sentences to be given and guidelines put out by ACPO (Association of Chief Police Officers) advise police to take an escalating approach to those over 17 possessing cannabis for personal use, with a warning given the first time a person is caught and an on-the-spot fine for a second offence.
 If an individual is caught three times in possession of cannabis they may be arrested.

 Cannabis warnings could be issued to adults from 2004, while khat warnings could be issued to adults from June 2014.
-According to the Ministry of Justice 2016 statistics there were 36,300 cannabis and khat warnings issued in the latest year, a decrease of 6,300 (15%) from the previous year.
+The number of cannabis and khat warnings issued each year is in decline, according to the Ministry of Justice 2020 statistics, in a 12 month period the warnings issued went from 35,000 in 2016 to 17,800 in 2020, and in 2021 there was a further 4.1% decrease with 17,000 warnings issued.

 For more information on cannabis and the law please see the Release website

-While the UK government has no plans to legalise the drug, some countries have decriminalised it, allowing the personal possession of small amounts for personal use.
-An increasing number of countries are making cannabis legal for medicinal uses.
+While the UK government has no plans to legalise recreational use of the drug, some countries have decriminalised it, allowing the personal possession of small amounts for personal use.

 A gateway drug?